DIY Retaining Walls

-Let us talk about retaining walls.
-Most people that own a house, always would like to enjoy to improve their property by doing a few things in the yard, where they can stay outside and have a garden, or perhaps have a barbecue with their family and friends, but there are times when it is not easy to do, because the yard is not level and in some places it is hard even to stand up straight, so it is time to think of something about how to improve the situation, perhaps a retaining wall might help, so how do we go about, how to build a retaining wall one may ask?
+Dear readers, in our previous articles, we have talked about how to build houses, now, let us talk about retaining walls.
+You see, most people that own a standalone house, want to improve their property by doing a few things in the yard, where they can stay outside and have a garden, or have a barbecue with their family and friends.
+But there are times when it is not easy to stay outside, because the yard is not level and, in some places, it is hard even to stand up straight, so, something needs to be done to improve the situation.
+In this case retaining walls can help solve that problem.
+But how do we build retaining walls one may ask?

-Before we answer that question, let us talk about the retaining stone wall shown here in this hub, I reckon that it is a very well built stone wall, here we need to say that we all would like to be able to build ourselves a wall like that, or get some professional to build a stone retaining wall like the one shown here at the beginning of this hub, if we need one, but a wall like that is very costly and also hard to build, unless you are an expert and know what needs to be done.
+Before we answer that question, let us talk about the retaining stone wall shown here in this article, I reckon that it is a well-built stone wall, but a wall like that is very costly and hard to build, unless you are an expert and know what needs to be done.

 How to build retaining walls

-Okay, there are several ways how to build a retaining wall and there are several types of retaining walls that we can build.
-Therefore, first of all we have to see what we gain by building this type of retaining wall, or that type of retaining wall, and above all how much it could cost us, in other words we have to study the situation first, so that we can decide what type of retaining wall to build.
-Now here we need to say also that we should try to build our retaining walls with those building materials that are easily available, to avoid extra cost.
-In other words look first where you are and what local materials are available.
-You see, if you are in a place where stones or rocks are plentiful, and you might even have some of these in your yard, then it could be a lot cheaper to build your retaining wall with these materials, and even if you have to buy the lot they would be cheap anyhow; but if you are in a place where there are plenty of trees and there is even a sawmill nearby, then it would be more appropriate to build it with timber.
+Okay, there are several ways how to build a retaining wall, and there are several types of retaining walls that we can build.
+Therefore, first we must see what we gain by building this type of retaining wall, or that type of retaining wall, and above all how much it could cost, before we can decide what type of retaining wall to build.
+Now we want to build our retaining walls with building materials that are easily available, to avoid extra cost.
+So, look what local materials are available, where you are.
+You see, if you are in a place where stones or rocks are plentiful, and you may even have some of them in your yard, then it is cheaper to build your retaining wall with these materials, and even if you have to buy the lot they are cheap anyhow; but if you are in a place where there are plenty of trees and there is even a sawmill nearby, then it is more appropriate to build it with timber.

-Having said that it is obvious that for you to decide what is the best retaining wall or walls to build we need to show and explain to you what could be done and how could it be done.
-Now this article is being written for this very purpose in mind, therefore here under we will try to do just that.
-Let us start with a very easy and cheap retaining wall that most people would be able to do it themselves, even if they do not know much about building anything, as long as they have a few tools and know a little bit how to use them; here we suggest that anyone of us is able to dig a few holes in the ground to place a few short posts and place a couple of sleeper timber planks against those posts and secure them by nailing or screwing them to the posts.
-It sound and is very simple, isn’t it?
-But this is not the only retaining wall that we would like to show you so keep reading this article as we add more and more to it, as it could become interesting and you could even learn something about building them.
+Having said that, it is obvious that for you to decide, what is the best retaining wall to build; we need to explain to you what could be done and how can it be done.
+Therefore, hereunder we will try to do that.
+Let us start with a very easy and cheap retaining wall that most people can do themselves, even if they don’t know much about building, as long as they have a few tools and know how to use them; here we are saying that anyone of us can dig a few holes in the ground to place a few short posts and place a couple of sleeper timber planks against those posts, then secure them by nailing or screwing them to the posts.
+It sounds and is simple, isn’t it?
+But this is not the only retaining wall that we want to show you, so, keep reading this article, while we add more descriptions, because you can even learn how to build them.